abhishekmishra/explorations/polar-perlin-noise-loop/README.md

 ## Literate Programming using `litpd`

-This program is written using my own literate programmin tool named [litpd][4].
+This program is written using my own literate programming tool named [litpd][4].
 `litpd` is a command-line tool that takes a [markdown document in pandoc format][5], and creates two outputs.
 The first output is a human readable document in a format like html/pdf.
 The second output is the source code files